kaykakaraka/CV/README.md

 - Marketed and produced the shows

 **Freelance Tutor** 2015 - Now
-- increasingly teaching GCSE Maths and Science
+- specialising in teaching GCSE Maths and Science
 - one-to-one and group lessons with a wide variety of students at a range of levels

 **Head of English at Tennis Avenue Academy** 2015 - 2022